-SCI-51F Science Resource Laboratory F 1.0 Units / 3.0 hours LAB
+SCI-51F Science Resource Laboratory F

 This course will provide support for sixth semester science students currently enrolled in any natural science course at Mendocino College.
 This course offers additional time for developing competency in science topical areas, allows for additional time to review materials presented in the lecture and laboratory, and gives an opportunity for students to develop problem solving skills using systematic and disciplined approaches.